Table of Contents

 Arizona Slip and Fall Settlement Amounts: What Your Premises Liability Case Is Worth (2026)

-The Arizona climate creates unique hazards that property owners are legally obligated to address.
+The Arizona climate creates unique hazards that property owners are legally obligated to address under premises liability law.
 Extreme heat can cause asphalt to melt, metal railings and playground equipment to reach dangerous temperatures, and walkways to warp and buckle.
 Monsoon season brings sudden flooding and treacherous wet surfaces in commercial properties.
-Resort and hotel pool areas face particular liability for slip-and-fall injuries.
-Even dust storms (haboobs) create reduced visibility and debris accumulation that can lead to falls.
-Property owners who fail to maintain safe conditions or warn of these Arizona-specific hazards can be held responsible.
+Resort and hotel pool areas face particular liability for slip-and-fall injuries, which contribute to over 1 million emergency room visits annually according to the National Floor Safety Institute.
+Even dust storms create reduced visibility and debris accumulation that can lead to falls—the leading cause of traumatic brain injury according to the CDC.
+Colorado property owners face similar obligations under the Colorado Premises Liability Act, codified at C.R.S. § 13-21-115, which establishes duty standards for maintaining safe conditions.
+Property owners who fail to maintain safe conditions or warn of these climate-specific hazards can be held responsible for resulting injuries and damages.

 Average Slip and Fall Settlement Amounts in Arizona